 Santa's Corner at Bryant Park

-Visit Santa’s Corner on the Upper Terrace in Bryant Park (across from the Bryant Park Grill restaurant) … it’s free!
+Visit Santa’s Corner on the Upper Terrace in Bryant Park (across from the Bryant Park Grill restaurant) ... it's free (although a $5 donation is suggested if you're not skating).
 Take your own pictures or download one of theirs from Flickr.
-When Santa’s away, feel free to take photos with Santa’s chair!

 Santa Claus at Bloomingdale's Holiday Shop

-Meet Santa and his elves at Bloomingdale’s, then visit the free ice rink at Ralph’s Winter Wonderland before you leave for even more holiday fun.
-Photo packages start at $22.
+Meet Santa and his elves at Bloomingdale's, then visit the free ice rink at Ralph's Winter Wonderland before you leave for even more holiday fun.
+Photo packages start around $27.